foundersandcoders/coursebook/src/course/syllabus/apprenticeship/full-stack-app/project.md

 Here's a very polished example (with more features than you need to implement): https://demo.vercel.store/

-Rather than worry about your own database, instead create a free one on https://www.elephantsql.com.
-It will provide a connection string you can connect to.

 {% box %}

 Remember that Next doesn't work that differently to the Express apps you've built so far.
 You still have access to requests/responses and can talk to the DB and set cookies on the server.